-We go for our fourth try for Hepworth Wash Arch in Zions National Park.
-We know how difficult this hike is so we strip our day packs of anything that could save weight; i.e. ropes, flashlight, gloves, etc.
+David and I decided to attempt our fourth try for Hepworth Wash Arch in Zions National Park.
+We know how difficult this hike is so we strip our day packs of anything that could save weight; i.e. flashlight, gloves, etc.

 Here we find two sets of fresh mountain lion tracks.
 Cool!
 You gotta love any country where there are still mountain lions running around.